demisto/content/Templates/README.md

 ```

 ### **the _http_request method**
-_http_request is a universal method that can handle any request and throw standard errors if needed in a format that the user (and the developer) can understand.
+_http_request is a universal method that can handle any request and throw standard errors if needed.
+The format is such that users (and the developers) can understand.
 #### Parameters:
 * method (str) **required**:
     The HTTP method, for example, GET, POST, and so on.